stanleyogada/OGADA-SWIFT-BANKING-FRONTEND/README.md

 ## Pull Request (**PR**)
 #### Rules
-1. Request an Engineer/s to review to your PR.
+1. Request an Engineer/s to review to your PR (to check if your code makes sense to merge to `dev` branch).
-2. Assign yourself.
+2. Assign yourself (to quickly identify you as the owner of the PR).
 3. Don't Merge without approval from your Code reviewer/s.
 4. Merge after approval.